HaleemaSadia/Portfolio/README.md

 ![HARAKATU](https://user-images.githubusercontent.com/21139144/149825245-3446e328-081a-475e-9aca-1d07d1ef78da.jpg)

-## Click Marketing
+## Emily
 It's a client based project and I was the core developer of this project.
-It is a project for coupon base digital marketing with two different role based apps i.e StoreOwner and User.
+It is a community builder app including post creation, newsfeed, connections, chat, push notifications and Audio/Video calls.

 - #### _What I've Learnt_
-  - Custom Animated drawer.
-  - Data Manipulation on graph.
-  - Authentication and profile management.
+  - Audio/Video calls using Voximplant and RNcallkeep.
+  - Chat functionality using socket.io.
   - Realtime Messaging using Firebase Notifications.
+  - Animations using Animated library from React Native.

+## Carribean Power Jam
+It's a client based project and I was the core developer of this project.
+It is an app to digitalize Radio channels/media.
+Moreover it also includes a module for ecommerce.
+It also includes chat functionality.

+- #### _What I've Learnt_
+  - Complete mobile application lifecycle.
+  - User authentication plus subscription and separating functionality for non-logged in users.
+  - Live video play and managing video and audio controls.
+  - Complete ecommerce flow for the ecommerce module.
+  - MapView using react-native-maps for showing location markers of nearby events.
+  - Cart management for ecommerce module.
+  - Stripe payment method for checkout.
   - Data Persistance using Asyncstorage.
-  - Customized calendar view.
-  - Animated Splash screen, built native module on native iOS and android also published it on npm.

 ## BuzzBuddy
 It's a client based project and I was the core developer of this project.
 It is a community builder app with posting, news feed, socail authentiation, realtime push notifications an chat functionality.